sarat1kyan/fastHARDEN/README.md

 Test: Test the script in a non-production environment to verify compatibility and functionality.
 Regular Monitoring: Continuously monitor your system after applying these changes to detect any unexpected issues or threats.
 Stay Updated: Regularly update your system and security tools to stay protected against emerging threats.

-      p.s. if there is any problem while running just remove the banner part ;)